wp-plugins/synved-options/readme.txt

 4. What the WordPress Options framework will create automatically for your custom addon code above

 == Changelog ==

+= 1.4.5 =
+* Fix to reduce potential conflicts with other plugins using jQuery UI

 = 1.4.4 =
 * Fixed some warnings and notices